Flipper games for monadically stable graph classes: Relations to flip-flatness and existential monadic stability

 \subsection{From Flipper game to existential monadic stability}

-In this subsection we will show that a winning strategy for Flipper in the Flipper game implies existential monadic stability.
+In this subsection we will show that a winning strategy for Flipper in the shrinking game with atomic flips implies existential monadic stability.
 Since existential monadic stability implies stability of the edge relation, and existential monadic dependence, this will prove the implication \eqref{it:fg}$\rightarrow$\eqref{it:ems} in \cref{thm:main}.
 For simplicity, we will concentrate on the case when we can define an infinite ladder in a single graph.

 We will say that a formula $\phi(x, y)$ defines an infinite ladder in a structure $\str M$ if there is a sequence $(a_i, b_i)_{i \in \N}$ of pairs of elements of $\str M$ such that for every $i, j \in \N$